BrendonONeill/Website-bug-tracking-app/README.md

 ### Working on

 Cleaning up backend code and cleaning up error handling.
 On deployment lots of bugs are happening compared to localhost need to investigate.
+Going to rewrite in next.js.